cpt-westphalen/leftnix-old/README.md

 ## How commie is your favorite movie?

-_LEFTNIX is a movie rating platform that allows the audience to see though the flashy eye-candy million dollar money laundering schemes everyone insists to call movies... and I kind of forgot how the sentence started._
+_LEFTNIX is a movie rating platform that allows the audience to see though the flashy eye-candy million dollar money laundering schemes everyone insists to call movies... and...
+I kind of forgot how the sentence started._
 _Wait...
-Oh, right: -to see through the movies and find out what ethics and political ideologies they present through their narative._
+Oh, right: -to see through the movies and find out what ethics and political ideologies they present through their narrative._

 > Are you ready to uncover the truth?!